-- 5. The City should determine the approach to managing the affordable housing units over time to ensure that the units are being made available to the intended income groups. - 6.
-The City should identify the circumstances in which cash-in-lieu of affordable housing units will be considered and the amount of the cash-in-lieu contribution per unit.
-Once the City determines the definition and target for the affordable housing contributions, the cash-in-lieu amount should be calibrated to be financially equivalent to providing the affordable units within the project.
-The cash-in-lieu amount will need to be adjusted periodically to reflect changes in market conditions. - 7.
-The City should identify the circumstances in which applicants will be provided the opportunity to negotiate a lower affordable housing contribution if site specific circumstances mean the project cannot meet the affordable unit target (e.g., if the land value under existing zoning is higher than the land value at the base OCP density). - 8.
-The City should ensure that all stakeholders (property owners, real estate industry professionals, developers, etc.) are aware of any proposed changes to the existing policy.
+- 10. The City should ensure that all stakeholders (property owners, real estate industry professionals, developers, etc.) are aware of any proposed changes to the existing policy.
 In addition, developers should be given significant notice before any changes are implemented.
-This will give applicants that have already purchased property the opportunity to make an application under the existing policies without facing the financial impact associated with the affordable housing requirement. - 9.
+This will give applicants that have already purchased property the opportunity to make an application under the existing policies without facing the financial impact associated with the affordable housing requirement. - 11.
+The City should to work with non-profit providers to help ensure there a large number of providers interested in acquiring below market rental units. - 12.
 The City should monitor the impact of any affordable housing requirement on the pace of development and make changes as-needed if the requirement is negatively affecting the viability of new projects.
-In addition, the City should monitor changes in market conditions and adjust any affordable housing requirements over time.
-For example, if strata residential land values increase, the City could consider increasing the affordable housing target and cash-in-lieu amount over time.
+In addition, the City should monitor changes in market conditions and adjust any affordable housing requirements as-needed on a regular basis (i.e. annually).
+For example, if strata residential land values increase, the City could consider increasing the affordable housing target or CAC amount over time (and vice versa).

-8.0 Attachments - Financial Analysis
+9.0 Attachments - Financial Analysis